Munawwar/openai-compatible-bedrock-proxy/README.md

 ### Architecture

-Uses an Lambda function with Function URL (with streaming support) to proxy requests to the Bedrock API.
+Uses a Lambda function with Function URL (with streaming support) to proxy requests to the Bedrock API.

 API key is stored in Secrets Manager - lambda caches the secret in-memory till AWS decides to recycle the instance.

 The CDK stack creates:
 - Lambda function with Function URL